Infinitesimal semi-invariant pictures and co-amalgamation: Support regular rigid objects

 \item Let $\cY$ be a set of quasi-simple objects in $\Reg H$.
 We denote by

 That is, given $\cX$ as in Definition~\ref{def:projective vector}, we have $p(\cX) \in \pc(\cY)$ if and only if $\cX \subseteq \cY$. \end{enumerate} \end{nota}

 \begin{rem} We emphasize that, in Notation~\ref{nota:proj sets}, both $\cP$ and $\pc(\cY)$ are sets of (projective) vectors while both $\tp(\cP)$ and $\cY$ are sets of quasi-simple modules.
 In light of Corollary~\ref{cor:multiplicity}, the set $\tp(\cP)$ can be thought of as the set of quasi-simple modules which are included in the ``top'' of some $p(\cX) \in \cP$.
 It is also possible to think of $\pc(\cY)$ as the set of ``projective covers'' of the modules in $\cY$; however, some caution is warranted.
-Indeed, while it is true in general that $\tp(\pc(\cY)) = \cY$, it may be the case that $\cP \subsetneq \pc(\tp(\cP))$.
-We demonstrate this in the following example. \end{rem}
+Indeed, $\tp(\pc(\cY)) = \cY$, if and only if either (a) $\cY \cap \cT_i \neq \emptyset$ for all $i$, or (b) $\cY = \emptyset$.
+Otherwise, one has $\tp(\pc(\cY)) = \emptyset \neq \cY$.
+These conditions (a) and (b) will correspond to the conditions (a) and (b) in Proposition~\ref{prop:composition}(1,2), where they will be used to relate support regular rigid objects over $\Lambda$ to support $\tau$-rigid objects over the self-injective Nakayama algebras $\Lambda_{r_i}$.
+Similarly, it may be the case that $\cP \subsetneq \pc(\tp(\cP))$, as demonstrated by the following example. \end{rem}

 \begin{eg} Suppose $H$ has two exceptional tubes of rank 2.
 Denote

 Then $\tp(\cP_1) = \tp(\cP_2) = \{Y_{1,1}^1,Y_{2,1}^1,Y_{1,1}^2,Y_{2,1}^2\}$ and $\pc(\tp(\cP_1)) = \pc(\tp(\cP_2)) = \cP_1 \cup \cP_2$. \end{eg}